CodingThrust/AMAT5315-2025Spring-Homeworks/hw6/README.md

    # your code here
    ```

-3. (optional) The restarting Lanczos algorithm is a variant of the Lanczos algorithm that is used to compute a few eigenvalues and eigenvectors of a large matrix.
+3. (Optional) The restarting Lanczos algorithm is a variant of the Lanczos algorithm that is used to compute a few eigenvalues and eigenvectors of a large matrix.
 Suppose we wish to calculate the largest eigenvalue of a symmetric matrix $A \in \mathbb{C}^{n\times n}$ with the Lanczos method.
 Let $q_1 \in \mathbb{C}^{n}$ being a normalized vector, the restarting Lanczos algorithm is as follows:

    1. Generate $q_2,\ldots,q_s \in \mathbb{C}^{n}$ via the Lanczos algorithm.
    2. Form $T_s = ( q_1 \mid \ldots \mid q_s)^T A ( q_1 \mid \ldots \mid q_s)$, an s-by-s matrix.